-Save the date: The next MDEC conference, Fostering Self-Regulated Learning with Research-Based Best Practices, will be held October 12-13, 2017, at the Delta College Planetarium in Bay City, Michigan.
+MDEC is currently accepting break-out session proposals for the Fall 2017 conference, Fostering Self-Regulated Learning with Research-Based Best Practices, to be held October 12-13, 2017, at the Delta College Planetarium in Bay City, Michigan.

 MDEC is pleased to announce that the upcoming conference will feature keynote speaker, Daniel Willingham, Professor and Director of Graduate Studies at the University of Virginia.
 If you have not yet had a chance to read Dr. Willingham’s research, please take a moment to peruse it here.